-- State’s Case: The State calls their witnesses and presents their evidence.
-The Defense has a chance to cross examine the State’s witnesses.
+- State’s Case: The State calls its witnesses and presents their evidence.
+The Defense has a chance to cross-examine the State’s witnesses.

 - Judgment of Acquittal Arguments: The Defense can argue that the case should not proceed because the state has not presented a prima facie case.
 The judge makes a legal ruling deciding whether the case proceeds.

-- Defense’s Case: The Defense calls their witnesses and presents their evidence.
+- Defense’s Case: The Defense calls its witnesses and presents their evidence.

 - Trial is serious, and courtrooms are cleared of all other matters.
 The sole focus is on the Defendant’s case.